awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-workdocsconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `FieldMappings`  <a name="cfn-kendra-datasource-workdocsconfiguration-fieldmappings"></a>
 A list of `DataSourceToIndexFieldMapping` objects that map Amazon WorkDocs field names to custom index field names in Amazon Kendra\.
-You must first create the custom index fields using the `UpdateIndex` operation before you map to Amazon WorkDocs fields\.
+You must first create the custom index fields using the `UpdateIndex` API before you map to Amazon WorkDocs fields\.
 For more information, see [Mapping Data Source Fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.
 The Amazon WorkDocs data source field names need to exist in your Amazon WorkDocs custom metadata\.
 *Required*: No
 *Type*: List of [DataSourceToIndexFieldMapping](aws-properties-kendra-datasource-datasourcetoindexfieldmapping.md)
 *Maximum*: `100`